 Wix is a cloud-based web development platform which lets you create HTML5 and mobile-optimised websites easily.

 The platform offers a drag-and-drop system, and you can add more functionality by installing plugins.
 Wix caters for elements including email marketing, e-commerce, contact forms and community forums.
 As is normal for CMS platforms, you have the option to remove adverts, use your own domain name and get increased bandwidth by going for a premium plan.

-Prices start at £2.55 a month (around $3, AU$4), although if you’re a small business, the company recommends that you go for the £5.05 (around $6, AU$8) option.
-For that, you benefit from 10GB of bandwidth, 20GB of storage, a free domain, a custom favicon, an online store builder and ad vouchers.
+Prices start at £2.55 a month (around $3, AU$4), although if you’re a small business, the company recommends that you go for the £7.76 (around $10, AU$13) Unlimited option.
+For that, you benefit from uncapped bandwidth, 10GB of storage, a free domain, a custom favicon, an online store builder and ad vouchers.